FichteFoll/advent-of-code/2022/README.md

 ## Dependencies

 - **itertools**:
-  Provides some generally useful macros and utility methods for iterators.
+  Provides some generally useful utility methods for iterators.
-  I especially like the `izip!` macro because it declares upfront what is being iterated over (and prevents `rustfmt` from adding 2 additional line breaks), and `iproduct!` for similar reasons
+  Additionally, I like the `izip!` and `iproduct!` macros for reducing nesting levels and long-ish `Iterator` call chains.
-  (like reducing nesting levels).

 - **paste**:
   Used for my test macros and reducing boilerplate.